SLeighton-dot-com/Memory-Game/README.md

   * During mobile testing I had a report that the game froze on an Android mobile phone.
 Neither the user nor I could replicate this issue.

+  * I am getting yellow warnings in the console of the deployed site.
+I am unsure what this means as the code it specifies is not code I have written.

+        pagedata-script.js:1 CaptureThumbnail error TypeError: a.getContext(...).drawWindow is not a function at pagedata-script.js:1:12510
+        at pagedata-script.js:1:12723
+        at pagedata-script.js:1:13055
+        at pagedata-script.js:1:13059

 ---

 * # Deployment